gladiatorchirag/ToyRobot/README.md

 * REPORT command will output the X,Y and F of the robot on the commandline.
 * HELP command is added to display help text at run time.

+## NOTE
+* A robot that is not on the table will ignore MOVE, LEFT, RIGHT and REPORT commands.